Updated: Dec 17, 2021

-As 2020 came to a close, life is returning to the malls and streets with the all-too-familiar decorations, jingles and festival merchandise.
+As 2020 came to a close, life returned to the malls and streets with the all-too-familiar decorations, jingles, and festival merchandise.

 Festivities such as Valentine’s Day and Lunar New Year give us opportunities to commemorate long-standing practices and traditions.
-More importantly, to spend time and recharge with our loved ones.
+More importantly, we get to spend time and recharge with our loved ones.

-For avid shoppers, they are also the best times to snag exclusive festive deals.
+For avid shoppers, these events are also the best times to snag exclusive festive deals.

-Some companies can even create a new occasion altogether just to propagate their sales agenda.
-We've all but too familiar with birthday sales from Zalora to Pomelo, and even Lazada and Shopee.
+Some companies can even create new occasions altogether to propagate their sales agenda.
+We're all but too familiar with birthday sales from Zalora to Pomelo, and even Lazada and Shopee.

 Over the years, consumers are becoming more tech-savvy.
-We learn about festive limited edition through a phenomenon known as ‘festive digital marketing’.
-Companies cleverly peg their product or service to a certain festival and pump in crazy advertisement spending.
-This ensures that the deals that we’ve been thinking about will persistently surface during our daily scroll on our social media platforms.
+We learn about festive limited-edition goods through a phenomenon known as ‘festive marketing’.
+Companies cleverly peg their product or service to festivals and pump in crazy advertisement spending.
+This ensures that the deals we’ve been thinking about will persistently surface during our daily scroll through social media platforms.

-In this article, we will break down the magic behind why festive digital marketing works through the lens of tactics employed by marketers during Lunar New Year in Singapore.
+In this article, we'll break down the magic behind why festive marketing works through the lens of tactics employed by marketers during Lunar New Year in Singapore.

 Let's break it down: What is festive digital marketing?